nextflow-io/training/docs/basic_training/setup.md

 ### Saving files from Gitpod to your local machine

-To save any file from the explorer panel, right-click the file and select `Download`.
+To save any file from the explorer panel, right-click the file and select Download.

 ### Training material